Swetha21500844/simplewebserver/README.md

+## RESULT:
-## RESULT:Simple webserver is developed to display top five language
+   Simple webserver is developed to display top five language